mohsenFN/Soozan-RESTful/README.md

 - [ ] Save post images with a specific name set
 - [ ] More specified and accurate way for users location (check Documentation/docs.md for current method)
 - [ ] Implement more secure authentication method
+- [ ] Create a document or list end-points
 - [ ] Write tests
 - [ ] Update documentation
 - [ ] Update readme